Azure/azure-sdk-for-rust/README.md

             .execute()
             .await?;
     }
-    // wow that was easy and fast, isn'it? :) println!("Done!");
+    // wow that was easy and fast, wasnt'it? :) println!("Done!");

     // TASK 2